magento/devdocs/guides/v1.0/migration/bk-migration-guide.md

   <p>Incremental migration runs continuously until you stop it by pressing Control+C.</p></span>
 </div>

 Please note, that in this mode Data Migration Tool migrates data created only by Magento's own modules and is not responsible for the code or extensions made by third party developers.
 If these extensions created some data in Storefront database and the merchant wants to have this data in Magento 2 - config files of Data Migration Tool should be created and modified.
-Please check <a href="MigrationToolDeveloper'sGuide.pdf">Data Mapping Guide</a> for more information.
+Please check <a href="MigrationToolInternalSpecification.pdf">Migration Tool Internal Specification</a> for more information.

 <h2 id="migrate-command-media">Manual migration</h2>
 You must manually migrate all of the following: